abirharrasse/Assortment-Optimization/README.md

 # A Comprehensive Study of Assortment Optimization with Substitution and Uncertainty: Introducing a Machine Learning Heuristic

 Welcome to this Assortment Optimization repository!
-This project showcases the outcomes of my internship where we focused on solving assortment optimization challenges using machine learning (ML) techniques.
-The primary aim was to enhance retail assortment planning by addressing assortment-based and stock-out-based substitutions, while also incorporating stochastic modeling for robust decision-making.
+This project showcases the outcomes of my internship where we focused on solving *assortment optimization* challenges using machine learning (ML) techniques.
+The primary aim was to enhance retail assortment planning by addressing *assortment-based and stock-out-based substitutions*, while also incorporating *stochastic modeling* for robust decision-making.

 ## Key Features